Anthony Weaver

-Anthony Lee Weaver (born July 28, 1980) is an American football coach and former player who is the associate head coach and defensive line coach for the Baltimore Ravens of the National Football League (NFL).
-He previously coached for the Cleveland Browns, Buffalo Bills, Houston Texans and New York Jets.
-Weaver was a college football defensive end at Notre Dame and was drafted by the Ravens in the second round of the 2002 NFL Draft.
+Anthony Lee Weaver (born July 28, 1980) is an American professional football coach and former player who is the defensive coordinator for the Miami Dolphins of the National Football League (NFL).
+He previously served for the Cleveland Browns, the Buffalo Bills, the Baltimore Ravens, the Houston Texans and the New York Jets.
+Weaver was a college football defensive end at Notre Dame and was drafted by the Ravens in the second round of the 2002 NFL draft.
 He also previously played for the Texans.

-Early years
+Early life

-Weaver attended Saratoga Springs High School in Saratoga Springs, New York.
+Weaver was born in Abilene, Texas on July 28, 1980.
+He attended Saratoga Springs High School in Saratoga Springs, New York.

 Playing career

 Baltimore Ravens

-Weaver was selected by the Baltimore Ravens in the 2nd round (52nd overall) of the 2002 NFL Draft.
+Weaver was selected by the Baltimore Ravens in the 2nd round (52nd overall) of the 2002 NFL draft.
 In four seasons for the Ravens, he started 54 regular season games, as well as one playoff game.

 Houston Texans

 In March 2006, Weaver signed a free-agent contract with the Houston Texans.
-He spent three seasons in Houston, where he started 44 games.
+He spent three seasons in Houston, where he started 44 regular season games.